-The push to vaccinate kids is stalling, and that poses new COVID dangers
+The push to vaccinate kids is stalling in U.S., and that poses new COVID dangers

 Children younger than age 5 aren’t yet eligible for vaccination yet, but there is a need for them to get protected with vaccination, according to data Sawyer presented.

-The omicron variant has led to a substantial number of younger children age 4 and under getting put into the hospital because of COVID-19, Sawyer said.
+The omicron variant has led to a substantial number of children age 4 and under getting put into the hospital because of COVID-19, Sawyer said.
 Hospitalization rates among children in this age group rose to their highest rates of the entire pandemic.

 Sawyer cited a study published by the CDC in March that found that weekly COVID-19 hospitalization rates among children age 4 and younger were five times as high during the peak of the omicron surge compared with delta.